Insider Selling: Owl Rock Capital Co. (NYSE:ORCC) Major Shareholder Sells 96,669 Shares of Stock

 Owl Rock Capital Co.
-(NYSE:ORCC) major shareholder Of The University Of C. Regents sold 96,669 shares of the company’s stock in a transaction that occurred on Monday, June 14th.
+(NYSE:ORCC) major shareholder Of The University Of C. Regents sold 96,669 shares of the firm’s stock in a transaction on Monday, June 14th.
 The shares were sold at an average price of $14.82, for a total value of $1,432,634.58.
-Following the completion of the transaction, the insider now directly owns 39,469,943 shares of the company’s stock, valued at $584,944,555.26.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-Large shareholders that own more than 10% of a company’s stock are required to disclose their transactions with the SEC.
+Following the sale, the insider now directly owns 39,469,943 shares in the company, valued at approximately $584,944,555.26.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+Large shareholders that own at least 10% of a company’s stock are required to disclose their sales and purchases with the SEC.

 Of The University Of C. Regents also recently made the following trade(s):